What Are the Components of an Appraisal?

 A true estimate of what the subject could sell for can only be determined once all differences between the comps and the subject have been evaluated.
 At Mannion Appraisals, we are experts in knowing the value of particular items in Oak Lawn and Cook County neighborhoods.
 The sales comparison approach to value is commonly awarded the most weight when an appraisal is for a home exchange.

 Valuation Using the Income Approach

-Analyzing the data from all approaches, the appraiser is then ready to stipulate an estimated market value for the subject property.
-The estimate of value on the appraisal report is not necessarily the final sales price even though it is likely the best indication of a property's valueDepending on the individual circumstances of the buyer or seller, their level of urgency or a buyer's desire for that exact property, the closing price of a home can always be driven up or down.But the appraised value is typically used as a guideline for lenders who don't want to loan a buyer more money than the property is actually worth.
-It all comes down to this, an appraiser from Mannion Appraisals will help you attain the most fair and balanced property value, so you can make profitable real estate decisions.
+Analyzing the data from all applicable approaches, the appraiser is then ready to document an estimated market value for the property at hand.
+Note: While the appraised value is probably the most accurate indication of what a house is worth, it may not be the price at which the property closes.
+It's not uncommon for prices to be driven up or down by extenuating circumstances like the motivation or urgency of a seller or 'bidding wars'.
+Regardless, the appraised value is typically used as a guideline for lenders who don't want to loan a buyer more money than they could get back in case they had to put the property on the market again.
+It all comes down to this, an appraiser from Mannion Appraisals will help you discover the most accurate property value, so you can make profitable real estate decisions.